animonger/extension-gamekit/README.md

 ## Setup
 Include the GameKit extension in your Defold project by adding it as a [Defold library dependency.](http://www.defold.com/manuals/libraries/)
-Open your `game.project` file and in the dependencies field under project add:
+Open your `game.project` file in the dependencies field under project add:

     https://github.com/animonger/extension-gamekit/archive/master.zip